High-efficiency telecom conversion of heralded atomic biphoton wavepackets

 \section{Abstract}

-We experimentally demonstrate telecom frequency conversion of atomic biphotons using a diamond-type atomic ensemble.
-By spectrally engineering heralded photons and optimizing the atomic converter, efficient conversion is achieved while preserving the temporal waveform and nonclassical antibunching behavior.
-The converted photons retain strong quantum correlations and well-defined wavepackets, demonstrating preservation of dynamical quantum properties beyond photon-statistics-based benchmarks.
-The measured performance agrees with a microscopic model that captures the spectral acceptance and parameter dependence of the converter.
-These results establish a practical interface between atomic photon sources and telecom fiber networks, enabling quantum interference and distributed quantum communication.
+We demonstrate high-efficiency telecom frequency conversion of heralded atomic biphoton wavepackets using a diamond-type atomic ensemble.
+By placing a 2.5 MHz heralded-photon spectrum within the high-efficiency region of the converter response, we achieve a conversion efficiency of 79.4(2.6)\% while maintaining strong time-resolved correlations and well-defined temporal wavepackets.
+For a broader 17.4 MHz input bandwidth, the conversion efficiency is reduced to about 55\%, whereas the temporal waveform remains largely preserved.
+This behavior reflects the nearly flat central response of the converter, which mainly causes spectral-edge loss rather than temporal-mode distortion.
+These results identify spectral matching as an effective route to efficient and low-distortion telecom conversion of narrowband quantum light from atomic systems.

-\textit{Introduction.} Photons serve as ideal flying qubits for quantum communication, distributed computing, and long-distance networking \cite{LDC1,DQC1,LDC2,QKD3,DQC3,LDC3}.
-Among various physical platforms, atomic ensembles based on spontaneous four-wave mixing (SFWM) provide a versatile route to generating narrowband biphotons with long coherence times \cite{SFWM1,SFWM2,SFWM3,Shiu1,SFWM6,50kHz}.
-Such ultranarrow bandwidth and extended coherence length are essential for efficient quantum storage and synchronization of remote atomic nodes \cite{QS1,QS2,QS3}.
-However, most atomic transitions lie in the visible or near-infrared regime, creating a spectral mismatch with low-loss telecom fiber channels.
+\textit{Introduction.} Efficient interfaces between narrowband atomic photon sources and low-loss telecom fiber channels are important for long-distance quantum communication, distributed quantum computing, and photonic networking \cite{LDC1,DQC1,LDC2,QKD3,DQC3,LDC3}.
+Atomic ensembles based on spontaneous four-wave mixing (SFWM) provide a versatile platform for generating narrowband biphotons with long coherence times \cite{SFWM1,SFWM2,SFWM3,Shiu1,SFWM6,50kHz}, suitable for quantum storage and synchronization of remote atomic nodes \cite{QS1,QS2,QS3}.
+However, most atomic transitions lie in the visible or near-infrared, leading to a wavelength mismatch with low-loss telecom fiber channels.

-Two source-level approaches have been pursued to bridge this gap.
-Telecom-band photons can be directly generated through atomic cascade transitions and related schemes \cite{TBatom1,TBatom2,TBatom3,TBatom5,SB}, offering narrow linewidth and intrinsic compatibility with atomic systems.
-However, the spectral and temporal properties of cascade emission are largely determined by atomic structure and are therefore difficult to engineer.
-Alternatively, narrowband telecom photon sources have been realized using nonlinear crystals with cavity enhancement \cite{SPDC1,SPDC3}.
-While these platforms provide broader tunability, achieving high spectral purity typically requires high-finesse cavities, which reduces brightness and increases system complexity.
-Consequently, achieving flexible spectral control while maintaining high efficiency and strong compatibility with atomic quantum interfaces remains challenging.